WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 2) The numbers (on the number row) aren't positioned in accordance with their [frequency distribution](https://en.wikipedia.org/wiki/Benford%27s_law).
 So, the most frequently used numbers (1 and 0) are still hard to reach and thus harder to type on a Dvorak layout.
 Of course, numbers aren't used as often in normal English texts.
 This might have been the reason why August Dvorak had neglected the numbers row.

-But numbers are used a lot in programming.
+But numbers are used a lot in programming (as well as lots of special characters, brackets and braces).
 Which brings us to the next point:

 The standard Dvorak layout isn't designed for programming.